arunesh/rag_demo/README.md

 ### Conclusion:

-Based on this limited experiment, Claude is significantly better than GPT3.5 for a question-answer LLM role.
+Based on this limited experiment, Claude is significantly better than GPT4 Turbo for a question-answer LLM role.
 Both are quite similar for the LLM-as-a-judge role.